-Matching Mode You can select one of the following match rules.
-The rate limiting rule applies the match rules in the following order: exact match, prefix match, and fuzzy match.
+Matching Mode Rate limiting rules apply match rules in the following order: exact match, prefix match, and fuzzy match.
 You can adjust the priorities of the match rules in a rate limiting rule.
-The match rules are listed and executed based on their priorities.
+Match rules are listed and executed based on their priorities.

 - Exact Match

-In this mode, requests are counted only if the request URI exactly matches the specified URI.
+In this mode, requests are counted only if the request URIs exactly match the specified URI.

 - Prefix Match

-In this mode, requests are counted if the request URI starts with the specified URI.
-For example, if the URI is set to
+In this mode, requests are counted only if the request URIs start with the specified URI.
+For example, if the specified URI is set to

-- Fuzzy MatchIn this mode, requests are counted if the request URI matches the specified regular expression.
+- Fuzzy MatchIn this mode, requests are counted only if the request URIs match the specified regular expression.
 You can use periods (.) and asterisks (*) as wildcard characters.

 - A period (.) specifies that the rate limiting rule compares each individual character.